neduz/TrivialMuffinsSubtitles/README.md

 # 2. Node.js packages

 The following commands install the necessary Node.js packages.
 To run the communication server, `websockets` and `hashmap` is needed.
 For the reconnecting clients (Master, Slave, Prompter), reconnect-core and browserify is needed (for development only).
+Run this in the directory where the .js files are.

 ```
-npm install http-server
-npm install websockets
-npm install hashmap
-npm install reconnect-core
-npm install browserify
+npm install http-server websocket hashmap reconnect-core browserify
 ```

 # 3. Development